 Tibetan monks go on searches for reincarnated lamas.
 They have a method.
-They track them to remote villages, hauling lama accouterments of previous incarnations, and display them before the suspected infant lama, inquiring, “Which was your rattle?
+They track them via word of mouth, cosmic hints, visions, and dreams, to remote villages, hauling lama accouterments of previous incarnations.
+They then display said accouterments before the suspected reincarnated infant lama, inquiring, “Which was your rattle?
 Which was your drum?
 Was this your feather?”

-When the child points correctly to all his previous artifacts, monks notify the Dalai Lama, who travels there, inspects the boy, and tells the parents, “Keep him clean!”
-Meaning they should shelter the boy from the dye vat of corrupting modern influences.
-So goes the story of 2008’s “Unmistaken Child.”
+When they find a child who is able to correctly point out all his previously-owned artifacts, the Dalai Lama is notified, who then travels there, inspects and interviews the boy, and tells the parents, “Keep him clean!”
+Meaning they should shelter the boy from the big dye vat of corrupting modern influences.

-A secularized telling of the same ritual crops up in the very fine “I Origins,” directed by Mike Cahill, but in science-fiction format.
+A secularized telling of the same ritual crops up in “I Origins,” directed by Mike Cahill, but in science-fiction format.
 Molecular-biology thriller-romance format, to be exact.

-Michael Pitt plays Ian Gray, a young Ph.D. candidate.
-He’s an eye-guy.
-Flying the geek flag, he shows up at a Brooklyn hipster party in a lab coat, toting a camera and taking pictures of people’s eyes.
+Michael Pitt plays molecular-biologist-to-be Ian Gray, a young Ph.D. candidate.
+He’s an eye specialist.
+He wishes to disprove religious doctrine by examining the evolution of the human eye, and seeing if he can outwit evolution by developing eyes for blind worms.
+Flying the geek flag, Ian shows up at a Brooklyn hipster party in a lab coat, toting a camera and taking pictures of people’s eyes.

 As such, it’s not a bad pickup ploy.
 Up on the roof, he suddenly notices Sofi (Astrid Bergès-Frisbey) standing in the shadows, looking like Cat Woman.
-Out comes the camera.
-Her long-lashed, exquisitely green, gold-flecked eyes go in the database.
+Out comes the camera, and her long-lashed, exquisite green-and-brown, gold-flecked eyes go in the database.

-He yaks too much.
-She abruptly disappears.
-But the poison of obsession is already in his veins.
-Can’t eat, can’t sleep, must find that girl.
+He then proceeds to yak too much.
+This is a beauty; she’ll not be tolerating the geek-fest he’s serving up and abruptly disappears.
+But the drug of obsession is already in his veins; he can’t eat, he can’t sleep, he must find that girl again.

 One day he gets in the zone—he decides to blindly follow the coincidental number sequences and random serendipitous hints that suddenly crop up, which lead straight to seeing Sofi and her unforgettable eyes again.
-How he eventually finds her is one of the more magical “meet-cutes” of the year.
+How he eventually finds her is one of your more imaginative “meet-cutes.”
+They’re complete opposites; opposites attract.

-Ian’s second great love is soul mate Karen (Brit Marling).
-A brilliant, blonde med student and lab assistant, she’s a fellow tribe member who burns with the passion of their shared calling.
+Ian’s second great love is soulmate Karen (Brit Marling).
+A brilliant blond med student and lab assistant, she’s a fellow tribe member who burns with the passion of their shared calling.
 They’ve got the intimacy of a deep meeting of the minds.

 That’s the far-fetched premise of “I Origins,” and some early, effective sci-fi sleight-of-hand may very well have you believing it’s more science than fiction.

 Years later, Ian and Karen are married, their work is recognized, and after the birth of their son, on a doctor’s recommendation, they subject him to some autism tests.
 The lab, the doctor, and the results seem fishy.
-That doctor should’ve known better than to mess with the kid of two determined world-class, cutting-edge experts in the same field.
+That doctor should have known better than to mess with the kid of two determined, world-class, cutting-edge experts in the same field.

-With the help of Ian’s old sell-out roommate, they manage to get into the massive, worldwide eye-scan database, looking for matches to their son’s scans.
+With the help of Ian’s old sell-out roommate Kenny (Steven Yeun, of “Minari“) who is now the creator the worldwide iris scan database, they look for matches to their son’s scans.
 He would appear to have the exact same eyes as the only African-American farmer living in Boise, Idaho.
-But, it turns out, the farmer just died.
+Who just died.
+Well, well, well.
+What have we here?

-Ian cues up Sofi’s eye-scan images from the database.
-He flies to India; apparently there’s a young girl there with those self-same eyes.
-And this is where the latter-day lama search sequence is played out.
+Ian flies to India; apparently there’s a young girl there with those self-same eyes, and this is where the latter-day lama search sequence of “Unmistaken Child” is played out.

 Eye scans are the new fingerprints.
 It’s happening now.
-There’s a post-credits sequence like the Marvel superhero teasers, so make sure to stay seated.
-This one is a little creepy in a sort of apocalyptic, conspiracy theory way.
+There’s a post-credits teaser (like the Marvel superhero sequel teasers) so make sure you keep watching.
+This one is a little creepy in a sort of apocalyptic, conspiracy-theory way.

-All acting is stellar.
-Kashish, the child actor they found in an orphanage in India, is riveting.
-Cinematography fabulous.
-Writing and directing, dead on.
-As of yet, we have no science on reincarnation, but the science fiction is getting warmer.
+All acting is stellar, the cinematography is fabulous, Kashish (the child actor they found in an orphanage in India) is riveting, and the writing and directing, dead on.

 Director: Mike Cahill

-Starring: Michael Pitt, Brit Marling, Astrid Bergès-Frisbey, Steven Yeun, Archie Panjabi, Cara Seymour, Venida Evans, William Mapother, Kashish
+Starring: Michael Pitt, Brit Marling, Astrid Bergès-Frisbey, Steven Yeun, William Mapother